-The Marshall Code 25 packs decades of classic Marshall sounds into a travel-friendly combo amp.
+The Marshall CODE25 Digital Guitar Combo Amplifier packs decades of classic Marshall sounds into a travel-friendly combo amp.
 Browse over 100 presets for instant inspiration at home or on the road, or mix and match digitally modeled Marshall preamps, power amps, and speaker cab emulations to customize convincing tones for the stage and studio.
 With 25 watts and a full-voiced 10″ speaker, the Marshall Code 25 is right at home onstage for small club gigs.
 And for some quick stress relief at the office, a silent headphone amp delivers signature Marshall crunch right to your ears without disturbing coworkers.

 Marshall Code 25 Modeling Guitar Amplifier Combo at a Glance: